KCGD/nodeRife/README.md

 # NodeRife

-NodeRife is a commandline tool written in node.js to automate the use of ncnn-rife-vulkan!
+NodeRife is a commandline tool written in node.js to automate the use of rife-ncnn-vulkan!

 ## Setup